alineestkyr/Artifact-Travalogues-/README.md

 3. Use websites and other accessible online sources.

 ## Documenting external sources
-* For now, include the links to websites that you used at the bottom of each artifact entry
+* List sources in point-form at the bottom of each "Description"

 ## Link to the Github Pages: